Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 The Foot

 Eventfully, somebody will rename Kurnell Peninsula the “The Foot”.
-Sydney100 starts today, in fact, maybe we should rename a few more places – The Spit Bridge, I ask you.
-Anyway, I digress, this is a good place to take your feet and have a walk about, just no huffs, stone throwing or musket firing – perhaps that's why Sydney doesn't make a big deal of this place.
+We start today, in fact; maybe we should rename a few more places.
+Surely we can do better than ‘The Spit Bridge’.
+Captain Cook’s Landing Place is a good place to take your feet and have a walk about, just no huffs, stone throwing or musket firing – perhaps that’s why Sydney doesn’t make a big deal of this place.

 69 Sydney Opera House

-Sydney Opera House - Tours Links
+Opera House Tours Links

 70 Green Point Reserve